What banks can do to fight pig butchering scams

 "Once the scammer elicits a response from a victim, the scammer will communicate with them over time to establish trust and build a relationship," Daniels said.

-Once the scammer gains the victim's trust or establishes a relationship, the scammer will present the victim with a proposition: A supposedly lucrative investment opportunity in virtual currency.
-To access the opportunity, the scammer advises the victim to visit a specific website or app, which is designed to appear legitimate but is fraudulent and ultimately controlled or manipulated by the scammer.
+Once the scammer gains the victim's trust or establishes a relationship, the scammer will present the victim with a proposition: a supposedly lucrative investment opportunity in virtual currency.
+The scammer advises the victim to access the opportunity by visiting a specific website or app, which is designed to appear legitimate but is fraudulent and ultimately controlled or manipulated by the scammer.

 "Once the victim invests with the scammer, the scammer will show the victim what appears to be extraordinary returns on the investment," Daniels said.
 "These returns are fabricated in an effort to further deceive the victim and encourage them to invest more."